halgari/odin/README.md

 # Rationale

 Clojure programmers tend to prefer data-structures over objects for transferring and storing information.
-Often manipulations of these structures consists of collecting data from one set of data using reduce, walk, or recursive functions, and then these results are projected into output collections to be processed by other functions before finally being written to an output data store or perhaps transmitted to some other client.
+Often manipulations of these structures consists of collecting information from one set of data using reduce, walk, or recursive functions, and then these results are projected into output collections to be processed by other functions before finally being written to an output data store or perhaps transmitted to some other client.

-These collections of reduce, walk and processing functions could be viewed as ad-hoc, hard coded query languages.
-Odin aims to be a generic, logic based, query language for Clojure data sources.
+These operations of reduce, walk and processing functions could be viewed as ad-hoc, hard coded query languages.
+Odin aims to simplify these operations by providing a generic, logic based, query language for Clojure data sources.
 These sources could be raw Clojure data structures, XML, databases, etc.

 Other logic languages may have other trade-offs and benefits, but Odin attempts to hit the "sweet spot" between performance,